sanyicz/cow-confinement/README.md

 # cow-confinement
-Solution to a problem from CERC2015
+Solution to the problem 'Cow Confinement' from Central Europe Regional Contest 2015